Logo Design

 My Take (Pet Peeve Alert): That 3D metallic effect.
 Ugh.
 It was a terrible decision.
 It was chasing a digital design trend (Apple’s skeuomorphism) that was already on its way out.
 It looked incredible on a 30-foot-high motor show display, but it looked cheap and tacky as a 100px logo on a website.
 It was hard to reproduce, scaled poorly, and screamed “2012.”

-The form of the new Leaper was impressive—more muscular and defined.
+The new Leaper’s form was impressive—more muscular and defined.
 But the execution was a trend-chasing misstep.

 The wordmark, however, was a stroke of genius.
 Moving from serif (tradition, heritage) to sans-serif (technology, modernity, future) was a powerful statement.
 It declared, “We are no longer the company that makes wood-panelled saloons.
 We make performance machines from aluminium.”